skyfe79/Awesome/README.md

 - [path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond
 - [resources-to-become-a-great-engineering-leader](https://github.com/gregorojstersek/resources-to-become-a-great-engineering-leader) - List of books, blogs, newsletters and people!
 - [coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
-- [system-design-academy](https://github.com/systemdesign42/system-design-academy) - If you want to become good at AI & system design, join this newsletter 👇
+- [system-design-academy](https://github.com/systemdesign42/system-design-academy) - If you want to become good at AI engineering & system design, join this newsletter 👇
 - [agents](https://github.com/contains-studio/agents) - sharing current agents in use
 - [awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
 - [asm-lessons](https://github.com/FFmpeg/asm-lessons) - FFmpeg Assembly Language Lessons